12 MUST GO Places to Eat in Charleston

 501 King St, Charleston, SC 29403

 Yes, I know there are a number of places to get ice cream in any given city, and that Jeni’s is a chain.
 BUT…it’s Jeni’s.
 When in a city that has one, you must go.
 I still remember eating it in Nashville years ago so when I saw the sign I pounced.
 Sweet Cream, Salty Caramel, Espresso, Berry…Jeni’s has flavors for kids and adults.
 And get a waffle cone, you know you want one.
+Actually, you know you need one if you’re looking for one of the best places to eat in Charleston.

 Time: expect a line